What Is A Thesis?

 - Must be original work

-- Must make a significant contribution to the field of Industrial Systems Engineering
+- Must make a significant contribution to the field of Industrial and Systems Engineering

 - Must be logically organized and properly discuss and reference all relevant technical literature